 Pre-Professional Programs prepare students for further studies in medicine, law and engineering.
 Our pre-med and pre-law students have remarkable success in winning admittance to the top schools in the country.
 Our two-year pre-engineering program introduces students to the technical training necessary for all phases of the engineering profession.

-The Harry and Jeanette Weinberg Memorial Library is the leading academic library in Northeastern Pennsylvania.
-The library offers such electronic resources as an integrated online catalog, 150 Internet Index/Databases, 48,201 journals print and online, 13,900 full-text books online and 24/7 chat reference, as well as texting, and IM Ask-A-Librarian assistance.
-The entire building has wireless Internet connection.
-There are 88 Internet workstations and laptops loaned for use in the building.
-In the Pro Deo Room and 24-hour study space, 43 computers are available 24 hours a day.
+The Harry and Jeanette Weinberg Memorial Library holds 592,230 volumes and 21,871 non-print items and 8,815 streaming media programs.
+It is the leading academic library in Northeastern Pennsylvania.
+The library has an integrated online catalog with a discovery layer that enables users to find books and journal in a single search, 148 online databases, 48,971 journals print and online, 165,969 full-text books online and 24/7 chat reference, as well as texting, and IM Ask-A-Librarian assistance.
+There are 88 Internet workstations in the library, iPads and Android tablets that can be borrowed overnight and laptops loaned for use in the building.
+In the Pro Deo Room and Reilly Learning Commons, 43 computers are available 24 hours a day.
+The University Archives and Special Collections houses University historical records, rare books, faculty publications and other special collections.

 Scranton offers a range of Honors and Special Programs that can enhance and complement your academic experience.

 Study Abroad offers the opportunity to learn important life skills while living and studying in another country.
 Our uniquely flexible program allows you to take advantage of U.S.– sponsored programs or to enroll directly i n a host-country university.
-In the past, students from over 40 majors have studied in more than 40 different countries.
+In the past, students have studied in more than 53 different countries.

 Technology Support Center is available to help students, faculty and staff efficiently use the University’s computing systems, software, networks and facilities.